-Since 2003 Penny has led the development of training and national guidance for Registered Intermediaries in England and Wales, Northern Ireland and New South Wales, Australia.
+Since 2003 Penny has developed unparalleled experience designing national guidance for witness intermediaries in England and Wales, Northern Ireland and New South Wales, Australia.
 She regularly delivers training to judges and practitioners around the world on the effective participation of witnesses and parties.
 In 2016 in Sydney Penny gave expert evidence to the Royal Commission into Institutional Responses to Child Sexual Abuse about the witness intermediary model which she created.
 In 2017 the Royal Commission’s final report recommended its use throughout Australia.

 Penny has a particular interest and practical expertise in cases where a witness or party is vulnerable including those affected by an autism spectrum condition/ Asperger Syndrome.

-Penny is a former Governor and Director at the Expert Witness Institute and has previously been called on to give expert advice to The President of the Family Division’s Vulnerable Witness Working Group, the Ministry of Justice Advisory Group on pre-recorded cross-examination, the Training and Accreditation Committee of The Advocacy Training Council and Mr Justice Newton’s committee devising vulnerable witness training for all family court advocates.
+Penny is a former Governor and Director at the Expert Witness Institute and has previously advised The President of the Family Division’s Vulnerable Witness Working Group, the Ministry of Justice Advisory Group on pre-recorded cross-examination, the Training and Accreditation Committee of The Advocacy Training Council etc.